American Psycho (film): Home media

 A special-edition DVD was released on July 21, 2005.
 In the U.S., two versions of the film have been released: an R-rated and unrated version.
 For the edited version and R-rated cinematic release in the U.S., the producers excised about 18 seconds of footage from a scene featuring Bateman having a threesome with two prostitutes.
 Some dialogue was also edited: Bateman orders a prostitute, Christie, to bend over so that another, Sabrina, can "see your asshole", which was edited to "see your ass".
 The unedited version also shows Bateman receiving oral sex from Christie.
 The uncut version was released on Blu-ray on February 6, 2007.
 A 4K Blu-ray was released with the Uncut Version on September 25, 2018, in US and October 15 in United Kingdom.
 Sony Pictures Home Entertainment also released the film on Blu-ray around Australia, Spain, Poland, Russia, South Africa, Bulgaria, China, the Czech Republic, Hungary, Portugal, Thailand, and Taiwan in December 2008.

+In November 2025, the film had a VHS release by Lionsgate Films, alongside Cabin Fever (2002), and Leprechaun (1993).